 Identifying Provider Fraud For Healthcare Insurers

-This project examines healthcare fraud, which is where a medical service claim is either completely fake, or a real claim is altered to reap greater payment from a medical insurance company to a provider such as a hospital or a clinic.
+This project examines healthcare fraud from hospital or clinic data, which is where a medical service claim is either completely fake, or a real claim is altered to reap greater payment from a medical insurance company to a provider.
 Healthcare fraud can involve providers, doctors, patients, and even people within the insurance company itself.
 It can be the actions of an individual or the actions of a network.
-Healthcare fraud is difficult to identify, and medical insurers pay for fraud if it goes undiscovered.
+Also, healthcare fraud is difficult to identify, and medical insurers pay for fraud if it goes undiscovered.
 By exploring patterns in medical claims, fraud can be identified and addressed.

 For this project, we imagined that we work for a healthcare insurance company who wants us to identify and flag potentially fraudulent providers, so that claims from those providers can undergo a review process.
 In order to do this, we needed to build a predictive machine learning algorithm to detect as much potential fraud as possible.
 As a secondary goal, we wanted to understand the factors that go into flagging a potentially fraudulent provider and generate insights into how those variables could be used in order to reduce costs for the company.
 The following figure introduces the workflow of this project.